Skip to main content

 Major Trails And Attractions

-The coastline is best explored by boat, with daily excursions from Marina di Camerota and Scario revealing hidden coves, sea caves, and swimming opportunities in impossibly clear water.
+The coastline is best explored by boat, with daily excursions from Marina di Camerota and Scario revealing hidden coves, sea caves, and swimming opportunities in crystal-clear water.
 Scuba diving at sites along the cliff bases encounters large fish, colorful reef organisms, and dramatic cave environments.
-The Grotta Azzurra near Palinuro and caves along this coast offer swimming through light-filled underwater openings.
-Kayaking provides intimate exploration of the cliff-base environment at a pace that allows wildlife observation.
-The Infreschi inlet, sheltered by high cliffs, creates a natural harbor with emerald water.
+The natural harbor of Porto Infreschi — sheltered by high cliffs — is the area's most celebrated destination, with emerald water fed by cool freshwater springs (the origin of the name infreschi).
+[1] Kayaking provides intimate exploration of the cliff-base environment at a pace that allows wildlife observation.
+Cala Bianca, Baia degli Infreschi, and Marcellino are among the finest beaches.

 Visitor Facilities And Travel